VijayRod/demo/container-storage/logs/az-redis.md

 ## redis.app.k8s.example.connect-from-aks.simple

 ```
-# This example demonstrates a simpler method of connecting an AKS pod to the redis cache using an access key, rather than utilizing a workload identity.
+# This example demonstrates a simpler method of connecting an AKS pod to the redis cache using an access key, rather than utilizing a Microsoft Entra (workload) identity.

 rg=rgredis
 redis="redis$RANDOM"